jsteffensen/elk-client/README.md

 ```

-For ElasticSearch server to accept calls from localhost:4200 edit ../elasticsearch/config/elasticsearch.yml to include:
+BONUS: For ElasticSearch server to accept calls from localhost:4200 edit ../elasticsearch/config/elasticsearch.yml to include:

 ```
 #